dheero/OBF.github.io/wiki/Main_Page.md

 OBF News
 ========

+-   [O|B|F is applying to participate in the 2009 Google Summer of Code](Google_Summer_of_Code_2009 "wikilink") as an umbrella organization for the Bio\* projects.
-An agenda for the [Conference call](Minutes:2008_ConfCall "wikilink") for the 2008 Board of Director's meeting is available.
+-   An agenda for the [Conference call](Minutes:2008_ConfCall "wikilink") for the 2008 Board of Director's meeting is available.
 Our board meetings are public and open, please see the page for information about getting a phone number call in access for the Nov 19, 2008 meeting.

-v

 About Us
 ========